Skip to content

 1. Bank pre-clearance: Contact your trade finance bank's compliance team before initiating the LC application.
 Provide the entity screening results.
 Get written confirmation that the bank will process the transaction.

-1. Ongoing monitoring: Set up automated monitoring for any changes to the sanctions status of GEGMR or intermediary entities.
+1. Ongoing monitoring: Set up automated monitoring for any changes to the sanctions status of the state authority or intermediary entities.

 REACH Pre-import Compliance